greenya/pqnext/README.md

 - add buy-gear action
 - add quest title randomization
-- add chance to get gear item when passing a quest; item quality should be higher than from mob killing
 - add gear durability and its loss, when < 10% (?) => move-to-town; add need for repair while in town (chance if durability < 50%)
 - add unique/rare mobs with notable loot
 - add spell book